Tanmay1903/task-manager/README.md

       }
      ```

-You can find Swagger documentation of API's on the link `http://127.0.0.1:8081/docs#/`, after running the application.
+You can also find Swagger documentation of API's on the link `http://127.0.0.1:8081/docs#/`, after running the application.

 ### 3. Background Tasks with Celery and Email Notifications
 The application uses Celery for handling background tasks, such as sending email notifications when a new task is created.